Body on Me (Rita Ora song): Music video

+A music video to accompany the release of the song was first released on Vevo on 18 August 2015 at a total length of four minutes and thirty-eight seconds.
+The music video was directed by Colin Tilley.

 Live performances

 Ora and Brown performed the song for the first time together during an episode of Jimmy Kimmel Live on 8 September 2015.
 Ora later performed a solo rendition of the song on Good Morning America on 16 September and in an episode of The Ellen DeGeneres Show which aired on 5 October.
 Ora included the song as part of a medley with "Poison" and "Trapping Ain't Dead" at the 2015 MOBO Awards, where she was joined onstage by Section Boyz.
 On 12 November 2015, Ora performed the song as part of medley with "I Will Never Let You Down" at the Bambi Awards 2015.